 This Plan is not intended to replace any provisions currently in place in the GB industry codes nor to amend the Operational Security Limits, it is a summary of how the requirements for System Restoration specified in the EU NCER are satisfied in GB.
 The provisions contained within this System Restoration Plan are already described in the GB national codes (e.g. Grid Code, CUSC, STC, BSC, etc.).
 For the avoidance of doubt, the mandatory requirements placed on Parties are defined in the industry codes developed through the industry code governance process and not through this System Restoration Plan.
-For Non-CUSC Parties who have an Anchor Restoration Contract or Top Up Restoration Contract with NGESO, a condition of that contract requires them to meet the applicable conditions of the Grid Code and therefore they will be required to comply with the obligations of the EU NCER.
+For Non-CUSC Parties who have an Anchor Restoration Contract or Top Up Restoration Contract with NESO, a condition of that contract requires them to meet the applicable conditions of the Grid Code and therefore they will be required to comply with the obligations of the EU NCER.
 The Governance of this System Restoration Plan will be managed through GC16 of the Grid Code General Conditions which provides for a governance framework similar to that of the Relevant Electrical Standards.

 This System Restoration Plan will be of interest to all parties identified in Appendix A of this document.
-The obligations on those parties are detailed in the Grid Code and industry codes or through contractual arrangements with NGESO rather than this System Restoration Plan which aims to provide a high level overview of the mechanisms available to NGESO to restore the System following a total or partial shutdown.
-In complying with the requirements of the Grid Code, System Operator Transmission Owner Code (STC), Code and Balancing and Settlement Code (BSC) (as applicable), the National Grid Electricity System Operator (NGESO), Transmission Licensees, Network Operators and CUSC Parties will be satisfying the requirements of EU NCER.
+The obligations on those parties are detailed in the Grid Code and industry codes or through contractual arrangements with NESO rather than this System Restoration Plan which aims to provide a high level overview of the mechanisms available to NESO to restore the System following a total or partial shutdown.
+In complying with the requirements of the Grid Code, System Operator Transmission Owner Code (STC), Balancing and Settlement Code (BSC) (as applicable), NESO, Transmission Licensees, Network Operators and CUSC Parties will be satisfying the requirements of EU NCER.
 It should be noted that the EU NCER applies both to GB Code Users and EU Code Users as defined in Appendix A of this document.

 This System Restoration Plan has been developed taking the following into account: